 In order for our Concierge to grant access to the building for any individuals, either residents or their guests, you must sign a waiver in advance whereby releasing the Condominium Corporation and the Declarant from any liability.
-The waiver may be downloaded from the documents section on Bazinga.
+The waiver has been enclosed in your Homeowner Orientation Package or may be downloaded fromt he documents section of Bazinga.
 The Concierge will grant access to the building only.
 Residents are responsible for providing a suite key to the person they wish to grant access to their suite.